groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.1.13.5 =
+* FIXED Removed version 2.0.8.1 from the db upgrade path.
+Redundant upgrade.

 = 2.1.13.4 & 2.1.13.3 (2020-02-21) =
 * TWEAKED Fixed UI compatibility issues for BadgeOS and Post Affiliate PRO in the funnel builder.